Johnston Canyon Hike: 21 Essential Things to KNOW in 2024

 Is Johnston Canyon Kid Friendly, Stroller Friendly, or Pet Friendly?

-• Stroller Friendly: While you may be able to get by with a stroller on Johnston Canyon, it certainly won’t be enjoyable.
+- Stroller Friendly: While you may be able to get by with a stroller on Johnston Canyon, it certainly won’t be enjoyable.
 Some parts of the trail are narrow, and many sections are uneven.
 It’s best to leave the stroller at home and consider a baby backpack instead.
+We’ve tried to include as many photos of the trail so you can decide on strollers yourself.

 Johnston Canyon Hike in the Winter

 One of the best times to experience Johnston Canyon is in the winter!
 It may be cold, but you’ll see the stunning frozen lower and upper falls!
 If you visit Johnston Canyon in the winter, it’s best to bring a pair of microspikes as the trail is very slick and slippery.
-We’ve hiked this trail four or five times in the winter, and I’m always thankful to have microspikes on my feet.
+We’ve hiked this trail five or six times now in the winter, and I’m always thankful to have microspikes on my feet.

 These can be purchased on Amazon at Canadian Tire, or you can rent them at Snowtips-Bactrax on Bear Street in Downtown Banff or at Wilson Sports in the Lake Louise Village.